knowthelist/fhem-tablet-ui/README.md

 - **homestatus** : selector for 4 states (1=home,2=night,3=away,4=holiday)

 ######Thermostat
-Configure as device='...' that item which delivers temp, desired-temp and valve as one line STATE like this: `T: 17.5 desired: 16.0 valve: 0`
+Configure as device='...' that item which delivers temp, desired-temp and valve as one line on reading 'state' like this: `T: 17.5 desired: 16.0 valve: 0`